druglogics/ags-paper/README.md

 ## Paper Figures

 Since the report includes a lot of analyses that didn't make it to the paper, here we shortlist the figures that are present in the publication.
-Note that to be fully able to reproduce these figures you have to carefully read not only the instructions at the last section of the report, but also the code blocks from the start of each respective section that the figure belongs to:
+Note that to be fully able to reproduce these figures you may have to run previous code blocks from the start of each respective section that the figure belongs to:

 ### Main Figures